OpenROV/openrov-software/README.md

 Future
 ------

-Wwe have so much more planned.
+We have so much more planned.
 Imagine being able to track a fish, or map underwater environments in 3D, or coordinate multiple ROV's using vision, or whatever you can imagine!
 Please fork & play.
 We'd love to see what you create.

 License
 -------